 Who wish to be ordained deacons.

-The Bible-Doctrines, same as first year for traveling preachers
+The Bible-Doctrines, same as first year for traveling preachers.

-¶ 370.
+¶ 329.
 Field's Handbook of Theology, first half; Wesley's Plain Account of Christian Perfection.

-Read Arthur's Tongue of Fire, and Roberts' Fishers of Men.
+Read Arthur's Tongue of Fire; Roberts' Fishers of Men, and Life of Wesley by Telford.